JSpdx/FOCUSER/README.md

 - Agile pracices used throughout development including daily standups and user stories to keep production moving forward
 - Azure DevOps as a platform for project management
 - Git for version control, to maintain code integrity in a team with multiple developers
-- Markdown to format the README
+- Markdown for formatting the github README

 ###Languages used:
 - Python